EmmaGoodliffe/default/.github/ISSUE_TEMPLATE/feature_request.md

 # Describe how this would be possible

-> A clear and concise description of how these changes would be made (e.g. list of available packages, etc.)...
+> A clear and concise description of how these changes could be made (e.g. list of available packages, etc.)...

 <!-- write here -->